Edit

 Toast notifications are the Windows notifications that appear at the bottom of the user's screen and in the Notification Center.

-• Notifications should be personalized, actionable, and useful to your users.
-Try to give your users what they want, not what you want them to know.
+• Personalize, make actionable, and ensure notifications are useful to your users.
+Give your users what they want, not what you want them to know.

-• Notifications shouldn't be noisy.
-Too many interruptions from your app leads to users turning off this critical communication channel for your app.
+• Avoid noisy notifications.
+Too many interruptions from your app lead to users turning off this critical communication channel for your app.

 • Respond to the user's intent.
 Selecting a notification should launch your app in the notification's context.
 The only exception to this guideline is when the user selects a button on your notification that's attached to a background task, such as a quick reply.